xballoy/xballoy.github.io/_posts/2019-09-12-git-from-beginner-to-advanced-user.md

 ac5db87 Previous commit
 ```

-**Tip**: You can add this alias in you .gitconfig to make it even simpler!
+**Tip**: You can add this alias to your .gitconfig to make it even simpler!

 ``` bash
 [alias]